What makes a social enterprise winner? Five top tips on how to win the NatWest SE100 Awards

 Social enterprises that stand out are those that demonstrate both innovation and effective implementation and embedding of their ideas.

-Social enterprises that stand out are those that demonstrate both innovation and effective implementation and embedding of their ideas
+Social enterprises that stand out demonstrate both innovation and effective implementation of their ideas

 5. Leaders who can speak passionately and govern well